davegreen/shadowGroupSync/README.md

 You can run the script in a couple of ways.
 In most production environments, you can use a scheduled task to run the script.

+### Standard
+If you want to run the script normally, you can call the PowerShell script either with or without the '-file' argument.

+> ./shadowGroupSync.ps1 'C:\path\to\csv'

+> ./shadowGroupSync.ps1 -file 'C:\path\to\csv'

+### With Logging
 The following command will run the script and log the output to a specific directory.

 PowerShell 3 (Windows Server 2012 and later).